FileChucker

 FileChucker's upload progress bar doesn't work.

-FileChucker has been installed on thousands of websites, and its progress bar works properly on the vast majority of them: on both dedicated and shared servers, on Windows, Linux, Mac OS X, IIS, and Apache servers, and virtually every major hosting company around.
-On a small percentage of servers, there are Apache filters that interfere with the real-time status information necessary to have a real-time progress bar, and on most of those servers, the problem can be fixed by putting the following lines in the /cgi-bin/.htaccess file:
+FileChucker has been installed on thousands of websites, and its progress bar works properly on the vast majority of them: on both dedicated and shared servers, on Windows, Linux, Mac OS X, IIS, Apache, and Nginx servers, and virtually every major hosting company around.
+But on a small percentage of servers, there are Apache filters or other mechanisms that interfere with the real-time status information necessary to have a real-time progress bar, and on most of those servers, the problem can be fixed by disabling filtering in the mod_security module.
+On some servers this must be done by editing the global Apache configuration (e.g. httpd.conf); on others it can be done by putting the following lines in the /cgi-bin/.htaccess file:

 # Turn off mod_security filtering.